 There are two types of contributions to an HSA: regular contributions and catch-up contributions.

-- Regular Contribution Limits – The “maximum contribution” is the amount the IRS allows HSA plan holders to deposit into their accounts each year.
-In 2019 the annual contribution limit for self-only coverage is $3,500 and $3,550 for 2020.
-For family coverage (two or more people) the 2019 annual HSA limit is $7,000 and $7,100 in 2020.
+- Regular Contribution Limits – The “maximum contribution” is the amount the IRS allows HSA plan holders to deposit into their accounts each year In 2022 the annual contribution limit for self-only coverage is $3,650.
+For family coverage (two or more people) the 2022 annual HSA limit is $7,300.
 The maximum the IRS allows one to deposit into an HSA account each year is not related to the calendar year HSA-compatible health plan deductible.
-As an example, for self-coverage, if your qualified health insurance plan had a $2,000 deductible, then the regular annual contribution limit would be $3,550 in 2020.
-In another example, if your family qualified health insurance plan deductible were $10,000, the maximum annual contribution limit to the HSA would be $7,100 in 2020.
+As an example, for self-coverage, if your qualified health insurance plan had a $2,000 deductible, then the regular annual contribution limit would be $3,650 in 2022.
+In another example, if your family qualified health insurance plan deductible were $10,000, the maximum annual contribution limit to the HSA would be $7,300 in 2022.
 In this latter example, you must still pay $10,000 before the insurance company paid any money towards your medical claims, yet you could only deposit $7,100 into your HSA.
 Each year the IRS adjusts the contribution limits for inflation and they round to the nearest $50.

 Employer Contributions to Employee HSAs